Terraform

 AWS Firewall Manager for Security Groups

-AWS Firewall accomplishes this through the use of security group policies.
-These policies act as guard rails for creating new security groups or remediating issues with existing ones.
+AWS Firewall accomplishes this with security group policies, which act as guardrails for creating new security groups or remediating issues with existing ones.

 There are three types of security group policies: